 Public Avalanche Forecasts are provided so that park visitors planning trips into the backcountry for one or more days will use that information to help them make the most appropriate destination and terrain decisions.
 Backcountry travellers must be aware that while the forecasts strive for accuracy, backcountry conditions change regularly and can never be predicted with absolute certainty.
 Visitors should also know that forecast regions within the Mountain Parks are relatively large, and anomalies are possible in smaller areas within those regions that experience unique conditions.

 Visitors to the Mountain Parks who plan to travel in avalanche terrain in the backcountry should check the Public Avalanche Forecasts on a regular basis in the weeks and days prior to their trip(s) to gain information about avalanche conditions as they evolve throughout the season.
 The avalanche forecast pages for each of the Mountain Parks provide access to archived bulletins for the current season.

 Public Avalanche Forecast web pages include emergency contact information.
 They also provide access to the Avalanche Forecast Vocabulary.

 Learn to Know Snow

 Anyone thinking about travelling in avalanche terrain should first take a basic avalanche awareness and safety course taught by a certified Avalanche Skills Training course instructor.
-Following curriculum designed by the Canadian Avalanche Centre, through both classroom and outdoor field sessions AST Level 1 and Level 2 courses provide instruction on how to identify avalanche terrain, understand the conditions and factors that cause avalanches, how to plan and carry out a backcountry trip, understand and use Public Avalanche Forecasts and the Avalanche Terrain Exposure Scale, carry out a companion rescue and use appropriate travel techniques when travelling in avalanche terrain.
+Following curriculum designed by the Avalanche Canada, through both classroom and outdoor field sessions AST Level 1 and Level 2 courses provide instruction on how to identify avalanche terrain, understand the conditions and factors that cause avalanches, how to plan and carry out a backcountry trip, understand and use Public Avalanche Forecasts and the Avalanche Terrain Exposure Scale, carry out a companion rescue and use appropriate travel techniques when travelling in avalanche terrain.